freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/comparison-with-the-less-than-operator.md

 # --description--

-The <dfn>less than</dfn> operator (`<`) compares the values of two numbers.
+The less than operator (`<`) compares the values of two numbers.
 If the number to the left is less than the number to the right, it returns `true`.
 Otherwise, it returns `false`.
-Like the equality operator, <dfn>less than</dfn> operator converts data types while comparing.
+Like the equality operator, the less than operator converts data types while comparing.

 **Examples**